abayomi1196/portfolio/README.md

 - `utils`: reusable utility functions

-**NOTE**: Both the sections & components directories have a file called `index.js` that allows exporting the content of same directory to other root level directories using absolute imports.
+**NOTE**: Both the sections & components directories have a file called `index.ts` that allows exporting the content of same directory to other root level directories using absolute imports.